Tech-Work-events/techwork-2026/docs/INFRASTRUCTURE.md

 # Infrastructure as Code - Complete Guide

-This guide covers the complete setup and management of Firebase infrastructure using Terraform with year-based deployments for the Cloud Nord website.
+This guide covers the complete setup and management of Firebase infrastructure using Terraform with year-based deployments for the Techwork website.

 ## 🎯 Overview